 Noise levels generated from an event need to be agreed in advance and kept at a reasonable level.
-Where the council have cause for concern about the noise from a planned event they reserve the right to require the event organiser to appoint an independent acoustic consultant to be on site to provide continual monitoring of noise levels.
+The Council reserve the right to require the event organiser to appoint an independent acoustic consultant to be on site to provide continual monitoring of noise levels where there is cause for concern.
 Noise should not create an unreasonable impact on any business or residential premises in the vicinity of the event site.
 The organiser is expected to reduce sound levels on the day if conditions require it.

 If the event has a Premises Licence, then it must operate in accordance with any sound level limit or conditions attached to the Licence.
-A sound level limit may need to be set and/or continuous noise monitoring put in place, to ensure compliance with Licence conditions and ensure that the event does not cause a statutory nuisance.
+A sound level limit may need to be set and/or continuous noise monitoring may need to be put in place, to ensure compliance with licence conditions and ensure that the event does not cause a statutory nuisance.